dustinpfister/blog_posts/_posts/vuejs-slot.md

 Vue slots come into play when making a vue component, I will not be getting into components in general here but I have wrote a post on that.
 However understanding slots is an important part of vue component design.

 In this basic vue slot example I am just using a component that is just template.
+When I use the custom element of the component in a Vue instance I can define the inner html of what the slot is in the component within the template of the vue instance.

 ```html
 <html>